microsoft/language-server-protocol/specification.md

 #### $ Notifications and Requests

 Notification and requests whose methods start with '$/' are messages which are protocol implementation dependent and might not be implementable in all clients or servers.
-For example if the server implementation uses a single threaded synchronous programming language then there is little a server can do to react to a '$/cancelRequest'.
-If a server or client receives notifications or requests starting with '$/' it is free to ignore them if they are unknown.
+For example if the server implementation uses a single threaded synchronous programming language then there is little a server can do to react to a '$/cancelRequest' notification.
+If a server or client receives notifications starting with '$/' it is free to ignore the notification.
+If a server or client receives a requests starting with '$/' it must error the request with error code `MethodNotFound` (e.g. `-32601`).

 #### <a href="#cancelRequest" name="cancelRequest" class="anchor"> Cancellation Support (:arrow_right: :arrow_left:)</a>